Inmate who escaped from Arkansas prison while serving life sentence for rape returned to state

 An Arkansas fugitive captured earlier this week after more than a year on the run was returned to the state Wednesday night along with his two alleged accomplices, the Arkansas State Police announced Thursday.

-Samuel Hartman, 39, arrived in east Arkansas around 9:30 p.m. via an ASP aircraft.
+Samuel Hartman, 39, arrived in east Arkansas around 9:30 p.m. on a state police aircraft.

 Hartman, who was serving a life sentence for the rape of a 14-year-old girl, escaped from a work detail in a field near the East Arkansas Regional Unit located in Brickeys on Aug.
 11, 2022.

-Hartman was arrested by U.S. Marshals in Lewisburg, W.V., Tuesday along with his wife, 39-year old Misty Hartman and his mother Linda Annette White, 61, who are accused of helping him escape with the aid of jet skis.
+Hartman was arrested by U.S. marshals in Lewisburg, W.V., Tuesday along with his wife, 39-year old Misty Hartman and his mother Linda Annette White, 61, who are accused of helping him escape with the aid of personal watercraft.

-According to a press release, ASP Criminal Investigation Division (CID) investigators interviewed Samuel Hartman before he was returned to Arkansas Department of Corrections custody.
-Misty Hartman and White were also interviewed by ASP CID before being transported to the Woodruff County Jail.
+According to a press release, state police Criminal Investigation Division (CID) investigators interviewed Samuel Hartman before he was returned to Arkansas Department of Corrections custody.
+Misty Hartman and White were also interviewed by CID before being transported to the Woodruff County jail.

-U.S. Marshals and local West Virginia enforcement also arrested White’s boyfriend, 52-year-old Rodney Trent of Lester, W.V., who is accused of harboring a sex offender and assisting the trio.
+U.S. marshals and local West Virginia law enforcement also arrested White's boyfriend, 52-year-old Rodney Trent of Lester, W.V., who is accused of harboring a sex offender and assisting the trio.